cambridgehackers/connectal/README.md

 Examples
 --------

-Generally cd to the top level directory xbsv then type
+Generally cd to the top level directory connectal then type

     make examples/examplename.<something>